E-Lexis/E-commerce-Back-End/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database
 ```

+## App Walkthrough

+A walkthrough video of how to set up the database and test the routes can be found [here](https://drive.google.com/file/d/1bo8wLK3s8NM8528Dt0nlJyyM17QnCBhO/view).